Back To Search Results

 Pathophysiology

 A peptide derived from gluten called gliadin causes damage to the small intestine.
 There is local inflammation, and the process leads to the destruction of the small intestinal villi.
 This destruction, in turn, leads to the decreased functionality of the intestinal surface and malabsorption.
-The lack of nutrient absorption impacts directly on the digestive system but also indirectly on all the systems of the body.
+The lack of nutrient absorption directly impacts the digestive system and indirectly affects all body systems.
 This impact results in generally poor health and is the reason why celiac disease can have signs and symptoms arising from almost any system of the body, not just the gastrointestinal system.[6]

 Histopathology

 Celiac disease only involves the mucosa of the small bowel.
-The villi may be absent or atrophic and the crypt hyperplasia is present.
+The villi may be absent or atrophic, and crypt hyperplasia may be present.
 An increased proliferation of lymphocytes and plasma cells is seen in the lamina propria.

 Toxicokinetics

 There has been long-standing doubt about the toxicity of oats for a patient with celiac disease.
-Recently, studies have shown that oats are not harmful, and any doubts were likely because it is commonly processed together with wheat and therefore, cross-contamination was very high.
+Recently, studies have shown that oats are not harmful.
+Any doubts were likely because oats are commonly processed together with wheat, and therefore, cross-contamination was very high.

 History and Physical

-The common symptoms are lethargy and diarrhea hence the name celiac sprue.
+The common symptoms are lethargy and diarrhea, hence the name celiac sprue.
 Other gastrointestinal symptoms are abdominal distension, discomfort or pain, vomiting, and constipation.
-In childhood, failure to thrive is an important aspect of the history, while in adulthood the corresponding symptom would be unexplained weight loss.
-Symptoms from other than gastrointestinal systems include recurrent aphthous ulcers in the mouth, iron deficiency anemia, ataxia, chronic headaches, and delayed menarche.
-The incidence of some obstetric complications such as preterm labor, growth restriction, and stillbirth in women with the untreated celiac disease is higher.
+In childhood, failure to thrive is an important aspect of history, while in adulthood, the corresponding symptom would be unexplained weight loss.
+Symptoms other than gastrointestinal systems include recurrent aphthous ulcers in the mouth, iron deficiency anemia, ataxia, chronic headaches, and delayed menarche.
+The incidence of some obstetric complications, such as preterm labor, growth restriction, and stillbirth in women with untreated celiac disease, is higher.

-Dermatitis herpetiformis is a skin condition caused by gluten intolerance, and just like the enteropathy it usually responds to the exclusion of gluten from the diet.
+Dermatitis herpetiformis is a skin condition caused by gluten intolerance, and like enteropathy, it usually responds to the exclusion of gluten from the diet.

 Extraintestinal symptoms are common and may include: